 Also, armed muggings can occur while stopped, especially in crowded cities, so try to limit how often you stop and plan your trip ahead to ensure you’re taking the best routes.

 When it comes to exploring the cities in Baja, there are a few very simple rules you should follow to increase your safety.

-- Avoid exploring Baja, Mexico at night – Exploring a city at night is not the best idea, this is when crime is at its highest and people are most vulnerable.
-If you do decide you want to explore at night; go with a group, bring flashlights, and try to stay near the tourist areas as they tend to be safer.
+- Avoid exploring Baja at night – Exploring a city at night is not the best idea as this is when crime is at its highest and you’re most vulnerable.
+If you do decide to explore at night, go with a group and make sure to bring an extremely bright flashlight and try to stay near the tourist areas as they tend to be safer.